barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 But this is only one side of the Truth - to master this challenge we have to go beyond that.

-* Cloud Security DevOps Framewkork (still work in Progress)
+* Cloud Security DevOps Framework (still work in Progress)
 * Use a Policy as Code tool like [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian)
 * ...

 (Sorry still Work in Progress ...)